-- A letter of application—approximately 300 to 400 words—in which you explain your commitment to teach at Huaqiao for a one-year commitment and foreground your training and experience to do so; the letter should also indicate that you are eligible to apply for a Chinese (Z) work visa, and that you will complete the visa application process on receipt of an Employment Permit and Visa Notification Letter
+- A letter of application—approximately 300 to 400 words—in which you explain your commitment to teach at Huaqiao for one year and foreground your training and experience to do so; the letter should also indicate that you are eligible to apply for a Chinese (Z) work visa, and that you will complete the visa application process on receipt of an Employment Permit and Visa Notification Letter

 - A current CV (or academic resume), which clearly shows the anticipated graduation date for any program of study in progress

 - A recent physical exam and the completed exam form (download here)